MasonChen1003/pxt-RB-TFT1.8a/README.md

 # MakeCode Package for the RB-TFT1.8 (ST7735 1.8" TFT Display).

 This library provides a Microsoft Makecode package for the Joy-IT RB-TFT1.8 ST7735 module.
-See https://joy-it.net/products/RB-TFT1.8 for more details.
+Org: See https://joy-it.net/products/RB-TFT1.8 for more details.
+Modify for MicroGame pin assignment.

 ## Connection

-The display needs to be connected with seven pins to the Micro:bit:
+Update the connection for MicroGame.

 | RB-TFT1.8     | Micro:bit     |
 | ------------- |:-------------:|